Lesson

 The first step is for the students to conceptualize what their 15 seconds will look like.
 In the past I have done this by having them do a “Mad Lib” (remember Mad Libs?).

-• I then reveal this sentence:
+• Then reveal this sentence:

 • Invariably, 25 to 50% of the students ask if they can change one or both of their words.
 Usually this is fine, the Mad Lib exercise is a better starting point then ending point.
+They may replace any of the words to make their mini story work better.

 Step 2: Storyboard